missleung/machine-learning-for-r/RandomForest_BlackFriday.md

                         # I originally tried interaction.depth = 1
                         shrinkage = c(0.1,0.01), # learning rate (how fast can the algorithm adapt to)
                         # Learning rate for 0.01 shows stability of decreasing in RMSE than 0.1.
-                        n.minobsinnode = 20
-                        ) # Change this parameter to change the candidates for tuning parameters
+                        n.minobsinnode = 20# minimum number of samples in the tree )

 seed <- 10